eagnanta/variant_interpreter/README.md

 can assist this process, by synthesizing structured evidence into readable interpretations that clinicians can verify and act on.

-The tool is designed with **grounding** as a core principle: the LLM is instructed to reason only from provided evidence, reducing hallucination and making outputs verifiable.
+The tool is designed instructing the LLM to reason only from provided evidence, reducing hallucination and making outputs verifiable.

 ---